 Awards: Dessler Prize in Space Physics

-Within the broader fields of galaxy evolution and plasma astrophysics, I've focused my efforts on three related topics:
+Within the broader fields of galaxy evolution and plasma astrophysics, my research program is defined by a few principal methodologies and topics:

-Click on the images below to learn more about these subjects and my specific projects!
+Click on the images below to learn more about a few specific subjects and projects!

 Some galaxies (e.g. the M82 starburst galaxy shown in the image) can launch extended outflows of multiphase gas at speeds greater than 1000 km/s.
 I study how these winds are launched by supernovae and how they compare to observations.
 A recent focus of my work is the Magellanic system, an intriguing case-study in gas dynamics that provides a useful test-bed for models of galactic outflows.